FAQ's

 This allows you to receive a 10% discount off of subsequent consults, One on One PhysioEx sessions, and Group Exercise Classes.
 To find out more, you can give your local Core Physio & Pilates Studio practice a call or visit this link.

 This will depend upon your private health insurance fund.
 You should contact your private health fund for details on the rebates your level of cover provides.
-You can also refer to the ‘What Can I Expect To Pay’ page of our website https://corephysio.com.au/what-can-i-expect-to-pay
+You can also refer to our Fees page

 Yes.
 As long as you are not in acute pain, PhysioEx is great as a rehabilitative tool.
 We work with you at a pace that is suitable to help release or strengthen muscles around the problem area and focus on your goals.
 Returning you to your previous function and beyond is always a goal of any PhysioEx program.
 What differs are the exact steps required and that is the benefit of undertaking such a program under such detailed supervision.

-Yes, it is possible to do PhysioEx when you have an injury, as long as you’re not in intense pain.
+Is it possible to do physioex when you have an injury?

 There are many benefits of PhysioEx: